mrnorman/YAKL/README.md

   * This makes it easy to create low-overhead local arrays in kernels
   * Supports up to four dimensions, the sizes of which are template parameters
   * Supports array index debugging to throw an error when indices are out of bounds
+  * Because `SArray` objects are inherently on the stack, they have no templated memory space specifiers
 * **Kernel Launchers**: `parallel_for` launchers
   * Similar syntax as the Kokkos `parallel_for`
   * Only supports one level of parallelism for simplicity, so your loops need to be collapsed